 3. The AIMLE Server requests one or more pre-trained ML models which can be used for transfer learning for the target ML task.
 The ML repository identifies the base ML model as a pre-trained ML model that can be mapped to the target ML task and sends information on the models to AIMLE server which are candidate as pre-trained models available for the target task.
 This step reuses the ML model information discovery procedure as in clause 8.11.3.

-4. The AIMLE Server evaluates with the support of the ML model repository, whether the pre-trained models are applicable to the ML task (analytics ID or model ID).
+4. The AIMLE Server evaluates with the support of the ML model repository, whether the pre-trained models are applicable to the ML task (ADAE analytics ID or model ID).
 This can be assisted using historical data or ML model rating based on previous utilization of these models for the certain ML task.
 Based on the evaluation (which can be based on the rating), the AIMLE Server determines one or more pre-trained models to be used for the ML task.

 NOTE: In this step, the AIMLE Server can rate or set a weight to the pre-trained model or the source of the model.